npeshekncsu/npeshekncsu.github.io/_posts/2023-10-03-st558-project2-reflection.md

 # Project overview

-In my project I've created several functions which allows easy interact with API and return data in easy to use format, such as lists or tibbles.
-Two main functions were created in the project:
+In my project, I've created several functions that allow easy interaction with the API and return data in an easy-to-use format, such as `lists` or `tibbles`.
+The project includes two main functions:

-  - function which allows to retrive air quality and weather metrics based on country, state and optional city.
-If city is not provided, random sample will be taken from the cities of the selected state
+  - A function that allows the retrieval of air quality and weather metrics based on country, state, and an optional city.
+If a city is not provided, a random sample will be taken from the cities of the selected state.
-  - function which allows to retrieve air quality and weather metrics for the country.
-Random state and random city will be selected from the provided country.
+  - A function that allows the retrieval of air quality and weather metrics for the entire country.
+A random state and city will be selected from the provided country.
+  -

-Once functions were avaible,  EDA for data for several countries across the globe and data for the several US states were performed.
+Once the functions were available, exploratory data analysis (EDA) was performed on data from several countries worldwide and data from several U.S. states.

 # Project reflection

 I really enjoyed working on this project.
 I've learned a lot about building GitHub Pages.
-However, there were some challenges I faced while working on it.
-One of the big challenges was choosing an API that satisfied the requirements of this project.
-In the future, I would select a different API.
-The chosen API returns data per city, which is not convenient for building a large sample.
+However, I did encounter some challenges during its development.
+One of the major challenges was selecting an API that met the project's requirements.
+In the future, I would consider choosing a different API because the one I selected returns data per city, which is not convenient for constructing a large sample.